Blocking Google class action would deny justice, UK court told

 The case has been called “ground-breaking” and “hugely significant” by lawyers, who say it will trigger copycat claims if businesses are not fair or transparent when harvesting and using troves of personal data for commercial gain.

-Claims against Facebook (FB.O), TikTok, YouTube and hotels operator Marriott (MAR.O) are among those awaiting the Supreme Court judgment. read more
+Claims against Facebook, TikTok, YouTube and hotels operator Marriott are among those awaiting the Supreme Court judgment.

 A judgment in the case, which hinges on the definition of damage in English law, whether a class action is appropriate and whether the planned lawsuit can proceed against an overseas party, is expected in the next 12 months.